Clicky Skip to Content

 Is there a Difference Between a Falchion and a Scimitar?

-In fact, it was shared amongst peasant soldiers from the 11th to 16th century.
+It was shared amongst peasant soldiers from the 11th to 16th century.
 The falchion is widely considered to be the ancestor of the modern machete.
 It also somewhat resembles it!

 However, it wasn’t exclusively a commoner’s weapon.
-There were a few which were gold plated and were very ornate.
+There were a few which were gold-plated and were very ornate.
 These were used and treasured by the nobility.
 Falchions and messers were their default weapons and were shared on the medieval battlefield for centuries.

 While a scimitar is most often used as an actual weapon for war.
 Muslims and Arabs are famous for using them.
 Check out this table for more information: